gliu20/gliu20.github.io/midway/privacy/index.md

 ### 1. Information collected via Technology

 To activate the Service you do not need to submit any Personal Information other than your email address.
 To use the Service thereafter, you may need to submit further Personal Information, which may include include name, email address, language preference, and profile picture.
 These data are collected and processed by Google’s Firebase to ensure the legitimacy of accounts and prevent the Service from fraud.
-Firebase may store this data in accordance with their own Privacy Policy (https://accounts.google.com/TOS?loc=US&hl=en&privacy=true) and Terms (https://accounts.google.com/TOS?loc=US&hl=en) when you log into the Service with your Google account.
+By logging into the Service through your Google account, Google and Firebase may store this data in accordance with their own [Privacy Policy](https://accounts.google.com/TOS?loc=US&hl=en&privacy=true) and [Terms](https://accounts.google.com/TOS?loc=US&hl=en).

 The Service may also use, collect, and store user-generated information to display to other users.
 These may include but are not limited to the following:
 * Absent teacher data